dh0ck/2PL017/README.md

 # 2PL017
 Effectively search the Exploit-DB

 This script opens a GUI, written in python, to help find exploits from the exploit database, located in Kali linux in /usr/share/exploitdb.
+There is a video tutorial in https://www.youtube.com/watch?v=ysRmz4s58jM&t=700s

 At present, there are some limitations in the available tool "searchsploit", and the online search, including:
 - Having to solve super annoying captchas.